Ralph-20/LMS_Question_Generator/README.md

 ## LMS Question Generator – Lucas Ralph, Charlie Matoon – CSCI 5801

 This project is a Python-based tool designed to process source code files and generate LMS-compatible questions (e.g., multiple choice or fill-in-the-blank).
 While some functionality is still in development, the tool lays the foundation for automated question generation based on code analysis.
+This uses pytest for testing suite

 ### How to Run
 Ensure you have Python 3 installed.